 Asymmetric Psoriatic Arthritis

 Asymmetric psoriatic arthritis can affect any joint, but usually not in symmetrical pairs on both sides of the body as in symmetric psoriatic arthritis.
 It often affects fingers and toes giving them a "sausage-like" appearance.
 It is usually mild, but can affect some people more severely.

 Distal Interphalangeal Predominant (DIP)

-Spondylitis affects the spinal column and may cause inflammation and stiffness in the neck, lower back, spinal vertebrae, or sacroiliac region (pelvic area), making motion difficult.
+Spondylitis is inflammation of the spinal column and it may cause stiffness in the neck, lower back, spinal vertebrae, or sacroiliac region (pelvic area).
+This can make moving around difficult.